 Her research interests include multidisciplinary approaches to exploring the non-state governance of security, the governance of contested spaces and the security of vulnerable and marginalized groups.

 In 2013-2014, she was awarded a University for Peace - International Development Research Centre (UPEACE-IDRC) Doctoral Research Award.
-Tariro is also a member of the Global Risk Governance Programme, University of Cape Town.
+Tariro is also a member of the Global Risk Governance Programme, University of Cape Town and the Evolving Securities Initiative (ESI).
 She has published on the intersection between state and non-state actors in the governance of security in Africa.

 Mutongwizo T, 2018, 'Expectations and Encounters: Comparing Perceptions of Police Services Among the Underprivileged in South Africa and Zimbabwe', in Carrington K;Hogg R;Scott J;Sozzo M (ed.), The Palgrave Handbook of Criminology and the Global South, edn.
 1, Palgrave Macmillan, Cham, pp. 569 - 585, http://dx.doi.org/10.1007/978-3-319-65021-0